 Types of Compost piles

 Many botanical gardens even have demonstration gardens where they teach visitors to recycle their kitchen waste and yard trimmings to generate free soil conditioner.
-Be sure to ask to see if one you plant to visit offers this service.
+Be sure to ask to see if the one you plan to visit offers this service.

 Not all compost piles require a bin or large area of your garden either as this article shows.

-You may think that just dumping garden cuttings and kitchen scraps in a big pile in the back yard is all that you need to do to end up with a compost pile.
-Even though composting is simple enough for beginners, it’s actually a bit more complicated that this.
+You may think that just dumping garden cuttings and kitchen scraps in a big pile in the backyard is all that you need to do to end up with a compost pile.
+Even though composting is simple enough for beginners, it’s actually a bit more complicated than this.

 The right mix of discarded items really does matter.
 These articles will point you in the right direction.